SpongePowered/SpongeDocs/source/plugin/text/text.rst

 =============

 The Text API is used to create formatted text, which can be sent to players in chat messages, and can also be used in places such as books and signs.
-Sponge provides the ``org.spongepowered.api.text.Texts`` utility class to assist in creating and formatting text.

 Unformatted Text
 ================